JVM-RingBuffer/RingBuffer/README.md

 ## Public utilities

-To build a Java library for ultra low latency inter-thread communication, we introduced utilities.
+To build a Java library for ultra-low-latency inter-thread communication, we introduced utilities.

+- `Unsafe.UNSAFE` exposes the `jdk.internal.misc.Unsafe` without causing `IllegalAccessError`s.
-- `Atomic*` classes expose all the features supported by `VarHandle`s while having better names.
+- `Atomic*` classes wrap `Unsafe` calls, exposing all the features supported by `VarHandle`s while having better names and reducing indirection.
 - `Platform.current()` returns the current OS and JVM architecture.
-- `Unsafe.UNSAFE` and `InternalUnsafe.UNSAFE` expose the `sun.misc.Unsafe` and `jdk.internal.misc.Unsafe`, respectively.
 - `CleanerService` supports freeing off-heap memory on object GC.
 - `GarbageCollectorProfiler` supports listening to GC events and logging them.
-- `Assert`, `Assume` and `Ensure` allow for performant clean condition checking.
+- `Assert`, `Assume` and `Ensure` perform the bare-minimum work to check conditions, and have better names.
 - `*ArrayView`s allow to view an array as `List`.

 ## Download